 - SIRS-T, a topical cream containing encapsulated tretinoin, which we are developing as a potential treatment for acne.
 Based on the results of the encapsulated tretinoin treatment groups in our recent Phase II TWIN study, we believe that microencapsulation of tretinoin using our technology platform will reduce the irritation typically associated with topical application of tretinoin.
-According to IQVIA, the overall sales of tretinoin products, including Retin-A Micro, Atralin and Retin-A, for the 12 months ended November 30, 2017 were \$519 million.
+According to IMS, the overall sales of tretinoin products, including Retin-A Micro, Atralin and Retin-A, in the 12 months ending June 30, 2017 were \$561 million.
 SIRS-T is designed to provide a more tolerable tretinoin treatment option in order to improve patient compliance with treatment regimens.
 By leveraging our microencapsulation technology, we believe SIRS-T has the potential to become a leading tretinoin drug product and an attractive option for physicians who prefer a single active ingredient drug for the treatment of mild acne.
 We intend to utilize the data from the TWIN Phase II study in the development of SIRS-T. Subject to an End of Phase II meeting to be scheduled with the FDA with regard to the Phase II TWIN trial, we plan to commence a pivotal Phase III program for SIRS-T in the United States in 2020 and expect to report top-line data from this program in 2021. - VERED, a topical cream containing 5% E-BPO, which we are developing for the treatment of subtype II (papulopustular) rosacea.
 Rosacea is a chronic skin disease characterized by facial redness, inflammatory lesions, burning and stinging.
 According to the U.S. National Rosacea Society, approximately 16 million people in the United States are affected by rosacea.
 According to a study we commissioned, approximately 4.8 million people in the United States experience subtype II symptoms.
-Subtype II rosacea is characterized by small, domeshaped erythematous papules, tiny surmounting pustules on the central aspects of the face, solid facial erythema and edema, and thickening/overgrowth of skin.
+Subtype II rosacea is characterized by small, dome-shaped erythematous papules, tiny surmounting pustules on the central aspects of the face, solid facial erythema and edema, and thickening/overgrowth of skin.
 Subtype II rosacea resembles acne, except that comedones are absent, and patients may report associated burning and stinging sensations.
 We evaluated VERED in a double blind, randomized, dose-ranging Phase II clinical trial involving 92 adult subjects at ten centers in the United States.
 In this trial, VERED showed statistically significant improvements in the Investigator Global Assessment, or IGA, pre-defined co-primary efficacy endpoint and in the percent change in inflammatory lesion count at week 12, as compared to vehicle.
 VERED was also well tolerated in this trial.
 Current topical therapies for subtype II rosacea are limited due to tolerability concerns.
 For example, BPO, a common therapy for acne, is not used for the treatment of subtype II rosacea due to side effects.
 As encapsulated BPO, VERED is designed to redefine the standard of care for the treatment of subtype II rosacea.
-If approved, we expect VERED to be the first product containing BPO that is marketed for the treatment of subtype II rosacea.
-Based on feedback received at our End of Phase II meeting with the FDA, we expect to commence two pivotal Phase III trials for VERED in the United States in the first half of 2018 and expect to report top-line data from these trials in 2019.
+We expect to commence two pivotal Phase III trials for VERED in the United States in 2018 and expect to report top-line data from these trials in 2019.